detiuaveiro/secure-git-workshop/README.md

 ### 4. Setup analysis

-After creating a new project, you will be redirected to a page called `Choose your Analysis Method`.
+After creating a new project, access `Administration` on the left menu, and access `Analysis Method`.
 Here, you need to click on the option `With GitHub Actions`.
 In the new page, you will receive some instructions on how to setup the GitHub Action for your automatic static analysis pipeline:
 - First, copy the given token and set it up on your repository as specified.
 - On the step `Create or update a build file`, choose the `Other` option, as this repository has Python code to be analysed.